adriandelr/the-online-music-store/README.md

 ## Purpose

-This exercise showcases ReactJS features
+This exercise showcases ReactJS features, and logical approaches in developing the app.

 - Firebase/Firestore
 - Globalization/Scoping